oran-testing/docs/mdFiles/components/ssb_spoofer.md

 SSB-Spoofer is a free open-source 5G Synchronization Signal Block (SSB) spoofing tool designed for security research and testing.
 The tool intercepts legitimate SSB signals from 5G base stations (gNBs), modifies critical Master Information Block (MIB) parameters, and retransmits spoofed SSB signals to prevent User Equipment (UE) network attachment.
 SSB-Spoofer is optimized to overcome several challenges in 5G NR signal manipulation and provides an effective denial-of-service capability against 5G devices.

-The tool decodes authentic SSB signals, extracts the MIB information, applies strategic modifications (such as setting cell_barred flag, corrupting CORESET0 indices, and invalidating SearchSpace0 configurations), and continuously transmits the spoofed signals to overpower legitimate gNB transmissions.
+The tool decodes authentic SSB signals, extracts the MIB information, applies strategic modifications (such as setting cell_barred flag, corrupting CORESET0 indices, and invalidating SearchSpace0 configurations), and continuously transmits the spoofed signals to outnumber, overpower, and overlap legitimate SSB transmissions to cause UE misconfiguration.

 This research tool was developed as part of security research into 5G network vulnerabilities and cellular communication protocols.